New Student Registration (for those entering Fall 2018): Please see www.smcvt.edu/newstudents

 Register for classes from any computer with web access using KnightVision, a web-based service available through the mySMC portal.
 You will not be able to register for classes until after you have met with your advisor and your advisor has cleared you for registration via the web.

-Juniors and Returning Seniors (Students must have at least 56 completed credits):
+Senior Class (Students must have at least 89 completed credits):

-Sophomores (Students must have at least 24 completed credits):
+Junior Class (Students must have at least 56 completed credits):

 Registration hours: 7:00am to 3:00pm

 Each class has been divided into two groups on a random basis, and each group is given one day for priority registration.
-You will be notified about the day you have been assigned for registration.
+You will be notified about the day you have been assigned prior to academic advising.
+Group assignments will be sent to your SMC Campus Box and to your SMC Email Account.
 After both groups in a class have had their registration days, an additional day of registration will be open to all members of the class.

 Spaces in classes will be held back and released as registration opens for each group, so there should be no disadvantage to students assigned to the group registering on the second day of registration for their class.